 Staying true to its nickname, “The City Different,” Santa Fe offers a diverse, multi-cultural experience for both locals and visitors.
 This is evident in their local cuisine – from traditional New Mexican dishes to internationally-influenced fusions.
 To narrow down your search for the best restaurants in Santa Fe, here is Bounce’s list of essential eats in the city.

 Sazón: This restaurant by chef Fernando Olea is originally from Mexico City, but has since made a name for itself in the town of Santa Fe.
 The menu is a mix of traditional and modern Mexican dishes.
 However, one dish that is a must-try is the signature Olea’s signature mole.

 Geronimo: One of the most beloved restaurants by the locals of Santa Fe, Geronimo has been delivering a wonderful culinary experience for over two decades.
 The restaurant, which is managed by top chef Eric DiStefano, is located in a massive adobe that dates back to 1756.
 Some of the must-try items include the peppery elk tenderloin and their signature cocktail Fountain of Youth.

 Jambo Café: This award-winning restaurant offers a fusion of African and Caribbean cuisine.
 Ahmed Obo, chef and owner of Jambo Café, is originally from Kenya, on an island called Lamu.
 Here, he learned how to cook from his mother and has since elevated the local cuisine.
 Some of the eclectic dishes at Jambo Café include the Kenyan-styled beef kabobs and island-spiced black rice.

-Where can I store my luggage in Sante Fe?
+Where can I find tourist information and guideposts in Sante Fe?